Samsung Galaxy Z Fold 5 Review: Folding Up The Competition

 What is the price of the Samsung Galaxy Z Fold 5?

-– The Samsung Galaxy Z Fold 5 carries a price of MyR 6,799 for its base variant.
+– The Samsung Galaxy Z Fold 5 carries a price of SGD 2,398 for its base variant.

 What are the specifications of the Samsung Galaxy Z Fold 5?